muratk5n/thirdwave/en/README.md

 ---

+"[W]hereas greenhouse gases force the climate system in the warming direction, aerosols force the system in the cooling direction because the airborne particles scatter and absorb incoming sunlight.

-"[Climate researcher J. Hansen believes to] power [the] large-scale [post WWII] expansion of industry, Europeans and Americans burned an enormous quantity of fossil fuels..
+[Climate researcher Hansen believes to] power [the] large-scale [post WWII] expansion of industry, Europeans and Americans burned an enormous quantity of fossil fuels..
 In addition to carbon dioxide, burning fossil fuel produces particulate matter—including soot and light-colored sulfate aerosols.
 Hansen suspects the relatively sudden,